 My personal take-aways

 Maybe it’s because this sort of philosophy speaks more to introverts, like me, but I love Stoicism.
-It provides such a great balance to the YOLO-ish, hedonic society we live in today, where it’s all about clicks, bite-sized videos that barely cover our 8-second attention span and finding the next purchase to satisfy our consumption cravings for the next 3 days.
+It provides such a great balance to the YOLO-ish, hedonic society we live in today, which is all about clicks, bite-sized videos that barely cover our 8-second attention span, and finding the next purchase to satisfy our consumption cravings for a week at best.

-Ryan’s take on it is refreshing, because it draws on such a wide range of individuals, mixing history with the present and evergreen advice with contemporary tips.
+Ryan’s take on this ancient philosophy is refreshing, because in The Obstacle Is The Way, he draws on a wide range of individuals, mixing the history with the present and evergreen advice with contemporary tips.
 Many of the examples have made it into the summary on Blinkist as well, so if you’re unfamiliar with Stoicism, I recommend you use that as a starting point and take it from there.